-A: We can make a consultation appointment, and give you an estimate!
-For a $20 fee and no commitment, we will take half an hour and go over the possibilities and necessities of alterations on your gown.
+A: We always start with a consultation appointment, so we can give you an estimate!
+For a $50 fee and no commitment, we will take one hour and go over the possibilities and necessities of alterations on your gown.
 We will be able to give you an estimate (not a fixed price).
 For a more accurate estimate, bring your shoes and your undergarments.

 Q: Okay, that sounds better.
 What does the alterations process look like?